List of Winnie-the-Pooh characters: Owl

 In the Disney adaptations, Owl is much more jovial and friendly.
-He enjoys telling stories about his relatives, including his cousin, Dexter, whenever something reminds him of one, but many of his stories are pointless or absurd.
-His house blows down and he moves into Piglet's house in Winnie the Pooh and the Blustery Day, but these events are disregarded from Winnie the Pooh and a Day for Eeyore onward.
+He enjoys telling stories about his relatives whenever something reminds him of one, but many of his stories are pointless or absurd.
 In Welcome to Pooh Corner, Owl always wears glasses (and often a cap and goggles when flying) and loves to cook.
-He does not appear in My Friends Tigger & Pooh.
+He is absent in My Friends Tigger & Pooh completely.

-He has been voiced by Hal Smith (1966–1994), Junius Matthews (A Happy Birthday Party with Winnie the Pooh), Sam Edwards (Disneyland Records), Andre Stojka (1997–2007), Craig Ferguson (2011 film), and in the Christopher Robin film, he was voiced by Toby Jones.